robotdestroy/StoryComponent/README.md

 	stories: [ "images/1.png", "images/2.png", "images/3.png" ]
 ```

 The component will rescale to any device size automatically.
-You can customize the component.
+There are also a number of variables you can customize in the component.

 ## Example Usage
 ```coffee